YomnaHadad/MNIST---TensorFlow/README.md

-# MNIST---TensorFlow
+## MNIST---TensorFlow
-Building a Convolutional layers with TensorFlow
+Building a Convolutional layers with TensorFlow \
+accuracy: 0.9581 - loss: 0.1325